Dennis Schröder returning to Lakers with 1-year deal – KION546

 But Schröder struck out in the market and signed a $5.9 million deal with the Boston Celtics, who then traded him to Houston late last season in a deal for Daniel Theis.

+“This past year didn’t feel right … I felt misunderstood & nobody really knew the story!”
+Schröder wrote Friday.
+“I’m coming back to the biggest organization to make (things) right!
+I hope LakerNation going to support me every single day!
+I will give everything I have every single day!”

-Schröder is averaging 14.2 points and 4.7 assists per game over nine NBA seasons with five teams.
+Schröder is averaging 14.2 points and 4.7 assists per game over nine NBA seasons with five teams, excelling as a sparkplug guard who can score or create.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports